p0nce/life-idioms/articles/Attention Time Money (ATM).md

 Is ATM "pain"?
 Is it "price"?
 It's better to think it as _the price of a stock_.

-Much like _stocks_, the value of ATM (their "price") aggregates all future revenue/cost associated with a particular piece of software, down to the smallest unit.
+Much like _stocks_, the value of ATM (their "price") aggregates all future revenue/cost associated with a particular piece of software, [down to the smallest unit](#Software-Artifacts-as-elementary-unit).

 ## Software Debt

 Successful software artifacts generates positive ATM instead of consuming it (negative ATM).

-If a software artifact necessitates positive ATM, it is a software **debt**.
+If a software artifact has negative ATM, it is a software **debt**.
-If a software artifact necessitates negative ATM, it is a software **asset**.
+If a software artifact has positive ATM, it is a software **asset**.

 Assets and debt _are the same thing_, points on this flattened 1D axis of Attention, Time, and Money.

-Another word for asset will be **successful** software.
+Another word for asset could be **successful** software, but I don't like it since it pollutes the mental images with images of what successful people do.
+I prefer the term of **positive ATM software**.